mlesnoff/Jchemo.jl/README.md

 Xptest = transf(mod, Xtest)
 ```

-Several preprocessing can be applied sequentially to the data: see the **Pipelines section** thereafter for an example.
+Several preprocessing can be applied sequentially to the data: see the **Fitting a pipeline** section thereafter for examples.

 #### **Example of a PCA**